Honorary Senior Lecturer Lindy Woodrow

 - Woodrow, L. (2008).
 Adaptive Second Language Learning.
 The Case of EAP Students.
 Saarbrucken, Germany: VDM Verlag Dr. Müller.

-- Woodrow, L. (in press).
+- Woodrow, L. (2013).
 Motivation and the transition to university .
 In Ushoida, E. (Ed.), International Perspectives in English Language Teaching: Motivation Contracted book chapter Basinstoke: Palgrave MAcmillan.

 - Paltridge, B. & Woodrow, L. .
 (2012).
 Thesis and dissertation writing: Moving beyond the text.
 In R. Tang (Ed.), Academic Writing in a Second or Foreign Language: Issues and Challenges Facing ESL/EFL Academic Writers in Higher Education Contexts (pp. 88–104), London: Continuum.